Special Stories User GuideBack Next

 Devices running Special Stories 2.6.0 and later cannot connect using Bluetooth or Wi-Fi with devices running earlier versions.
 Devices running iOS 6 can only use this feature over Wi-Fi, not Bluetooth.

-When using email or Wi-Fi, you can transfer to/from Android devices running Special Words.
+When using email or Wi-Fi, you can transfer to/from Android devices running Special Stories.
 This is not possible when using Bluetooth, because iOS and Android have incompatible Bluetooth implementations.

 Importing from a Website or Cloud Service